 A bust of Vlad the Impaler in Sighisoara, Romania.
 All photos by Ada Kase.

-The book gets more gruesome from there, and we soon learn that the only thing Dracula's preferred meal has in common with paprika is the color red.
+The book gets more gruesome from there, and we soon learn that the only thing Dracula's preferred meal has in common with paprika is the colour red.
 His supper of choice, of course, is one not usually available or desirable even to humans with an adventurous palate.
 However, you can try the next best thing as restaurants in Transylvania, in present-day Romania, trip over themselves to provide vampire-inspired fare to people tracing the history of Dracula's legend.

 The place to start is in Sighisoara, a small town in the hilly interior of the country.
-Sighisoara features an elegantly preserved medieval center including old churches, towers, battlements and a house that purports to be the birthplace of Vlad the Impaler.
+Sighisoara features an elegantly preserved medieval centre including old churches, towers, battlements and a house that purports to be the birthplace of Vlad the Impaler.
 Mr. Impaler was the ruler of a chunk of Romania then known as Wallachia, and earned his notoriety with brutal campaigns against invading Ottoman Turks and other foes that included impaling his vanquished enemies for public display as a warning to others who would dare challenge his position.

 In a historical aside, paprika wasn't brought to Hungary until a century or so after Vlad's day, by the very Turks that he fought against.
 His forces served as a buffer, perhaps, giving their lives to keep the spice away from Europe.
 Anyway.
 More to the point, the Impaler was also known as Vlad Dracula, and while he was never accused of cannibalism he lent both his name and his reputation for savagery to Stoker's creation.